-- 169. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 170.
-At relevant times, Defendants intended that ParaGard IUD be used in the manner that Plaintiff used it and Defendants expressly warranted that each product was safe and fit for use by consumers, that it was of merchantable quality, that its side effects were minimal and comparable to other treatments for long-term birth control, and that they were adequately tested and fit for their intended use. - 171.
-At relevant times, Defendants were aware that consumers, including Plaintiff, would use ParaGard IUD; which is to say that Plaintiff was a foreseeable user of ParaGard IUD. - 172.
+- 167. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 168.
+At relevant times, Defendants intended that the ParaGard IUD be used in the manner that Plaintiff used it and Defendants expressly warranted that each product was safe and fit for use by consumers, that it was of merchantable quality, that its side effects were minimal and comparable to other treatments for long-term birth control, and that they were adequately tested and fit for their intended use. - 169.
+At relevant times, Defendants were aware that consumers, including Plaintiff, would use the ParaGard IUD; which is to say that Plaintiff was a foreseeable user of the ParaGard IUD. - 170.
 Plaintiff and/or her implanting physicians were, at all relevant times, in privity with the Defendants.

-- 173. ParaGard IUD was expected to reach and did in fact reach its ultimate consumer, including Plaintiff and her implanting physicians, without substantial change in the condition in which it was manufactured and sold by the Defendants. - 174.
-The Defendants breached various express warranties with respect to ParaGard IUD including the following particulars: - The Defendants represented to Plaintiff and her physicians and healthcare providers through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, and regulatory submissions that ParaGard IUD was safe, and fraudulently withheld and concealed information about the substantial risks of serious injury associated with using ParaGard IUD; - m.
-The Defendants represented to Plaintiff and her physicians and healthcare providers that ParaGard IUD was as safe, and/or safer than other alternative procedures and drugs and fraudulently concealed information, which demonstrated that ParaGard IUD was not safer than alternatives available on the market; and - n.
-The Defendants represented to Plaintiff and her physicians and healthcare providers that ParaGard IUD was more efficacious than other alternatives and fraudulently concealed information regarding the true efficacy of the products. - 175.
-In reliance upon the Defendants' express warranties, Plaintiff was implanted with ParaGard IUD as prescribed and directed, and therefore, in the foreseeable manner normally intended, recommended, promoted, and marketed by the Defendants.
+- 171. ParaGard IUD was expected to reach and did in fact reach its ultimate consumer, including Plaintiff and her implanting physicians, without substantial change in the condition in which it was manufactured and sold by the Defendants. - 172.
+The Defendants breached various express warranties with respect to the ParaGard IUD including the following particulars: - The Defendants represented to Plaintiff and her physicians and healthcare providers through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, and regulatory submissions that the ParaGard IUD was safe, and fraudulently withheld and concealed information about the substantial risks of serious injury associated with using the ParaGard IUD; - m.
+The Defendants represented to Plaintiff and her physicians and healthcare providers that the ParaGard IUD was as safe, and/or safer than other alternative procedures and drugs and fraudulently concealed information, which demonstrated that the ParaGard IUD was not safer than alternatives available on the market; and - n.
+The Defendants represented to Plaintiff and her physicians and healthcare providers that the ParaGard IUD was more efficacious than other alternatives and fraudulently concealed information regarding the true efficacy of the products. - 173.
+In reliance upon the Defendants' express warranties, Plaintiff was implanted with the ParaGard IUD as prescribed and directed, and therefore, in the foreseeable manner normally intended, recommended, promoted, and marketed by the Defendants.

-- 176. At the time of making such express warranties, the Defendants knew or should have known that ParaGard IUD does not conform to these express representations because ParaGard IUD was not safe and had numerous side effects, many of which the Defendants did not accurately warn about, thus making ParaGard IUD unreasonably unsafe for its intended purpose. - 177.
-Members of the medical community, including physicians and other healthcare professionals, as well as Plaintiff and her physicians, relied upon the representations and warranties of the Defendants in connection with use, recommendation, description, and/or dispensing of ParaGard IUD. - 178.
-The Defendants breached their express warranties to Plaintiff in that ParaGard IUD was not of merchantable quality, safe and/or fit for its intended uses, nor was it adequately tested. - 179.
-As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages. - 180.
-The Cooper Defendants are also liable as successors-in-interest under the Texas Uniform Fraudulent Transfer Act, Bus. & Com.
-Code, §24.001, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.
+- 174. At the time of making such express warranties, the Defendants knew or should have known that the ParaGard IUD does not conform to these express representations because the ParaGard IUD was not safe and had numerous side effects, many of which the Defendants did not accurately warn about, thus making the ParaGard IUD unreasonably unsafe for its intended purpose. - 175.
+Members of the medical community, including physicians and other healthcare professionals, as well as Plaintiff and her physicians, relied upon the representations and warranties of the Defendants in connection with use, recommendation, description, and/or dispensing of the ParaGard IUD. - 176.
+The Defendants breached their express warranties to Plaintiff in that the ParaGard IUD was not of merchantable quality, safe and/or fit for its intended uses, nor was it adequately tested. - 177.
+As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of the ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages. - 178.
+The Cooper Defendants are also liable as successors-in-interest under the Missouri Uniform Fraudulent Transfer Act, Mo.
+Stat. §428.005, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.